 SBIRD and DASA reserves the right to disclose on a confidential basis any information it receives from bidders during the competition process (including information identified by the bidder as Commercially Sensitive Information in accordance with the provisions of this competition) to any third party engaged by SBIRD and/or DASA for the specific purpose of evaluating or assisting SBIRD and DASA in the evaluation of the bidder's proposal.
 In providing such information the bidder consents to such disclosure.
 Appropriate confidentiality agreements will be put in place.

-Further guidance on how your proposal is assessed is available on the Defence Innovation Portal.
+Further guidance on how your proposal is assessed is available at Innovate on defence.